ClassicCollins/diabetes-prediction-app/README.md

 <!-- RESULTS -->
 ## Results
-* The app predicts the probabilty of diabetes in patient
+* Predicts the likelihood of diabetes in patients

 <p align="right">(<a href="#readme-top">back to top</a>)</p>